exposit/dw-playbooks/_posts/peterjohansen/2018-01-13-the-trickster.md

 source: Peter Johansen
 source-url: http://drivethrurpg.com/browse/pub/6532/Peter-Johansen

-description: '"A variant on the thief that uses cunning and deceit instead of poisons and knives."'
+excerpt: '"A variant on the thief that uses cunning and deceit instead of poisons and knives."'

 categories:
 - thief